 2. Final Cut Pro:

 Here’s a well-known program like Avidemux which is developed by Apple for the Mac platform.
-It’s the choice of many hobbyists and independent filmmakers, since its easy-to-use and yet, offers complex features.
+It’s the choice of many hobbyists and independent filmmakers, since it’s easy-to-use and yet, offers complex features.
 Final Cut Pro’s fully revamped and rewritten latest version is called Final Cut Pro X. It was released in June 2011, and this edition embraces lots of innovative tools like Magnetic Timeline, Multicam, Compound Clips and more.
 Final Cut Pro is a highly-priced offering, but with its magnificently handy features, it’s aimed at professionals and the price tag is hence justified.

-Designed to work on GNU/Linux, Cinelerra is one of the best such software available for the OS.
+Designed to work on GNU/Linux, Cinelerra is one of the best software available for the OS.
 This free utility is described as a resolution and frame rate-independent tool which means that it possesses the capability to support videos of any speed and size.
 Cinelerra embraces a basic layout comprising of a timeline, a viewer, a resource window and a compositor, but its inclusion of compositing operations such as keying and mattes definitely manages to set it apart from others in the league.

 Another expensive offering in this compilation of software similar to Avidemux, Adobe Premiere Pro delivers in abundance all the tools you’ll need to create a professional video project of yours.
 Available for Windows as well as Mac, this excellent offering provides support for videos of up to 10,240 × 8,192 in resolution, at up to 32-bits per channel color, in both RGB and YUV.
-Moreover, options like 5.1 surround sound mixing and support for plug-ins for importing and exporting formats beyond those supported by QuickTime or DirectShow make it a neat editing application to posses.
+Moreover, options like 5.1 surround sound mixing and support for plug-ins for importing and exporting formats beyond those supported by QuickTime or DirectShow make it a neat editing application to possess.

 VirtualDub serves Windows users with the facility to easily process linear video streams, including filtering and re-compression.
 It’s free software, and yet, features some dominant traits including real-time downsizing, de- and re-compression of video and audio, noise reduction, support for AVI2 (OpenDML) and more.
 Another one of its main appeals is its rendering of filters that include those for reducing video size by half, converting it to grayscale, arbitrary rotation and others.
 Although it’s aimed only at Windows, it is indeed able to run on Mac and Linux with the help of Wine.